 - Women comprise 18% of hospital CEOs, and just 3% of healthcare CEOs overall—even though 4 out of 5 healthcare workers are women.

-Networks exclude women.
+- Networks exclude women.
 When opportunities become available, especially nationally, they’re spread via word of mouth.
-The people at the top are vouching for the individuals they’ve trained and worked most closely with—and those individuals are, most likely, other men.
+The people at the top are vouching for the individuals they’ve trained and worked most closely with—and those individuals are, most likely, other white men.

-Institutional policies work against us.
+- Institutional policies work against us.
 Women start families at a time when academics are traditionally expected to be at their most productive.
 Leave policies, even when they exist, are not taken or often are not conducive to remaining on the career trajectory.
 On top of this, women who take leave can be penalized during review for tenure owing to unconscious gender bias.

-The reward system is not transparent—leading to inequities in pay and advancement opportunities.
+- The reward system is not transparent—leading to inequities in pay and advancement opportunities.

-Harassment is part of the landscape.
+- Harassment is part of the landscape.
 Major efforts are addressing gender bias and harassment, significant issues that hamstring our growth.
-This work is absolutely necessary, and we applaud it, support it, and now add our effort.
+This work is absolutely necessary, and we applaud it, support it, and add our effort.

 We are changing the culture that has entrenched this system in the first place.
 We believe the numbers are critical: When the numbers of women in senior ranks in our academic medical and scientific environments reach a tipping point, the science indicates that the environment that has held women back, or pushed us out of academic science and medicine entirely, will begin to change.
 And the women who follow us will be part of an academic environment where they can thrive and realize their goals.

-Rather than seeking to change any one individual, we connect women to the resources and information they need and are unlikely to find organically so that our faculty, students, and patients of today and tomorrow can benefit from all the talent that is available to tackle the pressing problems of health and science.
+Rather than seeking to change any one individual, we connect women to the resources, networks, and information they need and are unlikely to find organically so that our faculty, students, and patients of today and tomorrow can benefit from all the talent that is available to tackle the pressing problems of health and science.